Privatized Banking – Life Insurance Loans and Why We Use Them

 The Value of Using Life Insurance Loans to Invest, Instead of Just Paying Cash

-Another common question that arises out of grappling with the idea of using policy loans to invest is this: why would I use a loan from a life insurance policy to invest instead of just paying cash?
+Another common question that arises when grappling with the idea of using policy loans to invest is this: Should I pay cash or finance when investing?
 Wouldn’t paying interest to repay the loan reduce my earnings?

 The answer requires a further discussion of what happens when you use a policy loan.